mo-khan98/7s-asn/README.md

+Hi!
 My name is Muhammad (or just Mo!), and this is my submission for the 7shifts Junior Developer Assignment.
 I was a Software Developer Intern at 7shifts from May 2023 - Aug 2024 which allowed me to have some unique insight when completing this assignment.

 Having previously interned at 7shifts, my goal was to match the 7shifts tech stack as closely as possible which is why I opted to use PHP for the backend API, and React (Vite) TypeScript for the frontend.
 I also opted to use the CQRS pattern which I recall is used throughout the webapp backend at 7shifts.
-For the design of the components, I used the Shadcn component library.

 I did not work on this assignment in one sitting, but the total time I spent on it is roughly between 5-6 hours.

 Please reach out to me at mabdullahk98@gmail.com if you run into any issues with the project or if you have any other questions.
 I look forward to discussing it in more detail.

-## Tech Stack
+# Tech Stack

 ### Backend
 - **Language:** PHP